 All ORSP staff members are available during regular business hours via their UL Lafayette phone numbers, email addresses, and Microsoft Teams accounts.
-Faculty wishing to meet with ORSP Staff members “in-person” should plan to schedule remote video meetings.
-ORSP staff can meet via video conference through ZOOM or Microsoft Teams.
+Faculty wishing to meet with ORSP Staff members in-person should plan such meetings ahead of time.
+ORSP staff can also meet via video conference through Zoom or Microsoft Teams.

 To facilitate planning, at your earliest convenience, please notify your pre-award specialist of any proposals you plan to submit within the next 30-90 days.
 View the list of pre-awards specialists.
 Contact Dr. Kumer Das, assistant vice president for OVPRIED, at email@example.com.